Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 GENERAL PROCESS for pushing code:
 ![alt text][def2]

+#Exception Handling
+Exception handling:
+	three types of errors:
+		compile error(syntax error)
+		runtime error(eg: divided by zero)—>most difficult error to fix logical error(wrong code)

+we can create an exception for the errors using “try” and except.

+Note: The code exists the try block once it finds an error.

+to understand the exact error that occurs, use: (in the except block btw): except Exception as e: and then print(e). print specific exception blocks in the first and the generic one in the last.

+![alt text][def8]
+Raising error:

+We can “raise an error” using raise

+An example of Raise.
+![alt text][def9]

 [def2]: image-2.png
 [def3]: image-3.png
 [def4]: image-7.png

+[def5]: image-5.png
+[def6]: image-4.png
+[def7]: image-6.png
+[def8]: image-8.png
+[def9]: image-9.png

 #REPORT:
 This week’s training gave me a solid foundation in Linux, Python, and Git — three essential tools for any developer or data engineer.
 I started by learning how to navigate the Ubuntu terminal, use commands like ls, cd, and chmod, and create and manage files through the command line.
 Understanding file permissions, especially using chmod 600, was initially confusing, but became clear after practicing different combinations and seeing their effects on access rights.